maikeleckelboom/seqlok-lab/packages/core/docs/architecture/04-seqlok-dsl-overview-and-rationale.md

 - Keep plan & concurrency simple:

-  - Behavior hints don't belong in a memory plan engine.
+  - Behavior hints don't belong in a memory-planning/concurrency kernel.

 If you need defaults or UI metadata, define them in a separate layer (e.g. a `deviceManifest` that references fields of the spec).